By: Criminal Defense Attorney Atlanta William C. Head, Board-Certified DUI Lawyer Atlanta, GA, Check your Georgia Driver’s License Status

 When you call our DUI law firm, you will be talking with a PARTNER, not a low-level associate.
-Bubba Head, Larry Kohn, and Cory Yager are all Georgia Super Lawyers, and top-rated by multiple sources for lawyer ratings on legal directories.
+Bubba Head, Larry Kohn, and Cory Yager are all Georgia Super Lawyers and legal book authors.
+All three partners are top-rated by multiple sources for lawyer ratings on legal directories.

 Even if you need local DUI specialists in other parts of Georgia, call our DUI law firm for a referral to a top-rated criminal defense attorney in Georgia for your criminal DUI court location.
 Call 404-567-5515 for a FREE lawyer consultation and case assessment.
 Ask about our law offices attorney fees and payment plans.

 MARIETTA, COBB COUNTY LOCATION:

 Alpharetta, GA 30009